isomerpages/imda-tradetrust/index.md

   - textcards:
       title: Ready to learn how TradeTrust can benefit you?
       id: textcards
-      description: We will provide dedicated support throughout your onboarding and technical integration journey with TradeTrust, ensuring a smooth and seamless transition.
+      description: You will get dedicated support throughout your onboarding and technical integration journey with TradeTrust, ensuring a smooth and seamless transition.
       cards: